jjvanzon/Circular-Language-Spec-Plans/future/tone-change/system-objects-tone-change.md

 - [x] Pictures:
     - [x] "System Interface for the Class Aspect"
         - [x] Not many pictures here.
-        - [x] Each sentence might call for the question: how would that look in a diagram?
+        - [x] Each sentence might call for the question: how might that look in a diagram?
 Some of it might not even be clear to me.
 I might want to consider one by one.
     - [x] Maybe draw new ones in one go, on paper and then scan it.
     - [x] Sometimes borrow (pieces of) other pictures
     - [x] Or simplify pictures by editing them.